An artificial intelligence trained to predict the cost of bills. The solution of an Italian startup-breakinglatest.news-Breaking Latest News

 But how accurate is this prediction?
 For Santoli “in these cases it is more correct to speak of accuracy than precision.
 Accuracy is linked to a punctual price, while accuracy is linked to the current trend.
 To give an example we can use the game of darts: if I throw 10 darts and they all fall very close to each other but far from the target, I will have a lot of precision but little accuracy; if instead the darts fall far from each other but all close enough to the center, I will have a poor precision but a very high accuracy.
 The accuracy margin depends on the analyzed commodity ”.

-Backy is trained to create scenarios “that allow companies to understand how much and how to buy at a given moment based on the current situation of their warehouse and production, making save on average 4.58% on the cost of purchasing raw materials ”, adds the manager.
+Becky is trained to create scenarios “that allow companies to understand how much and how to buy at a given time based on the current situation of their warehouse and production, making save on average 4.58% on the cost of purchasing raw materials ”, adds the manager.

 Consequently, he reasons, despite being a tool designed for companies “it also has a positive impact on the final consumer: thanks to Becky, utilities can in fact reduce costs, are able to increase margins and propose more competitive offers compared to the reference market. , which translate into cheaper prices for end customers ”.
 For now the company has an agreement with Power Energy, a user cooperative that provides energy.
 “But we have seen growing interest in these solutions in recent weeks,” she concludes.
 Understandable.